Maplemx/Agently/README.md

 🤵 Agently is a framework helps developers to create amazing LLM based applications.

-🎭 You can use it to create an LLM bansed agent instance with role set and memory easily.
+🎭 You can use it to create an LLM based agent instance with role set and memory easily.

 ⚙️ You can use Agently agent instance just like an async function and put it anywhere in your code.